telerik/xaml-docs/controls/radnavigationview/features/hierarchy.md

 # Hierarchy

-RadNaviationView allows you to define sub items in order to achieve hierarchical menu visualizаtion.
+RadNavigationView allows you to define sub items in order to achieve hierarchical menu visualizаtion.

-Each RadNaviationViewItem element has an Items collection that can be populated with RadNavigationViewItem elements, thus allowing multiple number of levels to be defined in the hierarchy.
+Each RadNavigationViewItem element has an Items collection that can be populated with RadNavigationViewItem elements, thus allowing multiple levels of items to be defined in the hierarchy.

 #### __[XAML] Example 1: Setting up hierarchical navigation view in XAML__
 {{region radnavigationview-features-hierarchy-0}}